| In Cuba: Festivals Workshops US to Cuba Travel

 hospitable to strangers.

-Malecon along the Havana shore.
+Havana shore.
 It is less common in non-tourist areas.
-There
+The 2001

-are recent (2001) changes in the penal code which drastically increase prison sentences,
+changes in the penal code drastically increase prison sentences,

 though prisoners are eligible for parole after serving half of their sentences, unlike the